Here's every US state's unemployment rate

-The Bureau of Labour Statistics just released their report on the December unemployment rates of the states and Washington, DC.
+The Bureau of Labour Statistics just released their monthly report on unemployment rates among the 50 states and the District of Columbia, and things are looking fairly good.

-The Bureau noted that unemployment fell in 25 states, increased in 14 states, and stayed the same in the remaining 11 states and the District of Columbia.
-The lowest unemployment rate was in North Dakota at just 2.7%, while New Mexico had the highest unemployment rate at 6.7%.
-Unemployment rates have recovered dramatically in all the states since the end of the Great Recession.
+The Bureau noted in their press release that 27 states saw their unemployment rates decline between October and November, 11 states had an increase, and the remaining 12 states and DC had no change.

 Business Insider Emails & Alerts